useitxorloseit/Hack-The-Box-Writeups/Jerry.md

 ### Web Server
 We can visit the Apache Tomcat webserver on ```http://10.10.10.95:8080```.

-From here we can confirm again that the version that is running is ```7.0.88``` and that it corresponds with the Nmap version check.
-No trickery here.
+From here we can confirm again that the version that is running is ```7.0.88``` and that it corresponds with the version of Tomcat Nmap returned.

 We can click around the web panel